wilsonzlin/wilsonl.in-docs/src/ooml/Properties/Declaring properties.md

 - Allowing type declarations to ensure type safety at runtime
 - Preventing the assignment of properties that have not been declared

-To declare a property called "myProp" in a class, use an `ooml-property` tag:
+To declare a property called "myProp" for a class, use an `ooml-property` tag:

 ```html
 <template ooml-class="MyClass">